NOAA- Frederick County Public Schools BWET Project

 To learn more about this project, visit the Bay Backpack program, explore the tabs below, or view our lessons featured in the NOAA Chesapeake Exploration: Facilitator's Guide to MWEE Training.

-Learners are given a physiographic region of Virginia to model using scrap paper and a plastic tablecloth.
-They then predict the direction of water flow, and make it "rain" over their model with a spray bottle, observing how the water flows.
+• Watershed Models: Learners are given a physiographic region of Virginia to model using scrap paper and a plastic tablecloth.
+They then predict the direction of water flow and make it "rain" over their model with a spray bottle, observing how the water flows.
+Click here for the lesson plan.

-Students explored how water moved over (and into) models of different ground cover: native plants, concrete, soil, and grass.
-They moved the models to replicate a scenario, and poured 1000mL of water into the system in an attempt to get the most clean recharge and runoff.
+• Hydrogeology Investigation: Students explored how water moved over (and into) models of different ground cover: native plants, concrete, soil, and grass.
+They moved the models to replicate a scenario and poured 1000mL of water into the system in an attempt to get the cleanest recharge and runoff.
+Click here for the lesson plan.

-Testing water for the pH, temperature, load of nitrates and phosphates, clarity (turbidity), and quantity of dissolved oxygen gives students a "snapshot" of the health of the body of water at the precise moment in time.
+• Water Quality Investigation (Water Chemistry): Testing water for the pH, temperature, load of nitrates and phosphates, clarity (turbidity), and quantity of dissolved oxygen give students a "snapshot" of the health of the body of water at the precise moment in time.
+Click here for the lesson plan.

-Collecting, identifying and counting aquatic macroinvertebrates in a water sample allows students to analyze the quality of water over a longer period of time.
+• Water Quality Investigation (Aquatic Macroinvertebrate Survey): Collecting, identifying, and counting aquatic macroinvertebrates in a water sample allows students to analyze the quality of water over a longer period of time.
+Click here for the lesson plan.
+For a lesson cluster to integrate field investigations with classroom learning, click here.

 This project was funded by the NOAA B-WET Program, Award # NA14NMF4570265